How to Choose and Use Concealer

 Types of Concealer

 You also must take the color of the concealer into consideration.
-For example, for lightening dark circles under the eye area you should use a lighter color than what you use to cover discolorations on the face.
-Applying a lighter or highlighting shade of concealer to a blemish or a brown spot because just brings more attention to it—probably not what you want!
+As we explained above, for lightening dark circles under the eye area you should use a lighter color than what you use to cover discolorations on the face.
+Applying a lighter or highlighting shade of concealer to a blemish or a brown spot just brings more attention to it—probably not what you want!

-- Best for normal, combination, oily, sensitive, and blemish-prone skin
+- Best for normal, combination, oily, sensitive, and breakout-prone skin

-- Available finishes include satin, radiant shimmer, and matte
+- Available finishes include dewy, satin, radiant shimmer, and matte

 Liquid concealer is the most versatile type of concealer because it offers buildable coverage and works for all skin types except very dry.
 This type of concealer is also easy to apply.
 For quick application use a clean finger or the wand applicator provided with just about every liquid concealer.
 If more precision is desired, use a small flat concealer brush.

-Liquid concealer is preferred for covering blemishes because it is the least likely to cake up and it poses minimal to no risk of causing additional breakouts, which a creamier concealer may do.
+Liquid concealer is preferred for covering acne because it is the least likely to cake up and it poses minimal to no risk of causing additional breakouts, which a creamier concealer may do.

 Liquid concealer is also desirable for use on wrinkled areas because its thin texture makes it the least likely to crease throughout the day, although some slippage into lines is always possible.
 Liquid concealers with a matte finish last longer than those with a satin finish; they are also less likely to migrate throughout the day.
 Satin-finish liquid concealer has more movement, but it can provide a more natural look, especially over dry areas.
 A liquid concealer with a radiant shimmer finish is good for under the eyes because it covers and highlights the area with a soft glow, but it should be only a subtle glow, not overt, sparkling shine.